 In the majority of cases, your health care providers will file claims to us on your behalf.
-That is why it is very important for you to have your Excellus BlueCross BlueShield member ID card with you at all times.
+That is why it is very important for you to have your Excellus BlueCross BlueShield member card with you at all times.
 If you need to file a claim yourself, follow this link to print a claim form in our online forms center.

 Completed claim forms can be submitted via secure email.
 Use the Send to Us Electronically link under Submit a Claim.